F (manga)

 F is a Japanese manga series written and illustrated by Noboru Rokuda.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Spirits from 1986 to 1992, with its chapters collected in 28 tankōbon volumes.
 The story follows Gunma Akagi, a country boy who fulfills his dream by racing in a Formula One car.
 The series has been followed by F Regeneration Ruri (2002–2006), F Final (2009–2011), and Final Complete (since 2020).

 A 31-episode anime television series adaptation, animated by Studio Deen, was broadcast on Fuji TV from March to December 1988.

 In 1991, F won the 36th Shogakukan Manga Award in the general category.

+Plot

+Gunma Akagi is the rebellious son of Soichiro Akagi, the powerful head of the Akagi Group conglomerate.
+Raised as the son of a mistress, Gunma runs away from home with his friend Tamotsu Oishi, a talented mechanic, to pursue a career in formula racing.
+Beginning in the entry-level FJ1600 series, Gunma quickly demonstrates exceptional driving talent and advances through the ranks of professional racing, competing in the All Japan F3 Championship and later on the international stage.

+As Gunma continues his climb toward Formula One, he experiences a series of personal tragedies, including the death of people close to him and the discovery that his former lover Yuki had secretly supported his racing career before becoming involved in a deadly power struggle within the Akagi Group.
+Gunma later moves to Europe to compete in Formula 3000, facing fierce rivals before eventually joining an F1 team formed by his allies.